 However, luck was not on our side as a hurricane tore through southern Belize weeks before we were set to head down after having sold most of our furniture.
 Our roof was peeled back and the property was a mess when we arrived in Belize.

 This evolved into our managing and marketing The Inn At Roberts Grove in Belize, where Yim took over as General Manager and I ran the Marina and Dive Operations.
-I spent the next four years teaching scuba diving and building our own beachfront property in Belize and was fortunate enough to lead the Board of Directors for the World Wildlife Fund on expeditions twice.
+I spent the next four years teaching scuba diving and building our own beachfront property and was fortunate enough to lead the Board of Directors for the World Wildlife Fund on expeditions twice.
 My Bareboat Chartering Certification came in handy as Robert’s Grove owned six boats and I was able to also captain the boats regularly.
 I think it was this period of my life that changed me the most.
+It was certainly the most fun part of any ‘job’ I had ever had.

 At the same time, Yim was voted as the Top Five Star Resort Manager in Belize two years in a row and before we left Belize, was being actively pursued by Francis Ford Coppola to run his new resort.